Frat3r/instagram/README.md

 ## Initial analysis
 ### Data transforms
 First I transformed the data so that only the rows containing information about the next hours and days from the upload remain.
-For example here is head of dataframe containing information about first hour from upload
+For example here is head of dataframe containing information about first hour since upload
 <img src="https://user-images.githubusercontent.com/53919928/62840111-98219f00-bc95-11e9-950e-aebb88df3733.png" width="80%"></img>
 Next I divided upload time into 3 intervals:
 * 4 a.m-7 a.m